grafana/agent/docs/sources/flow/concepts/clustering.md

 to name all resources, such as the headless service we’re passing in the `--cluster.join-addresses` flag.

-For any other installation name, the resources will use Helm’s default name generation and will be called after `INSTALL_NAME-grafana-agent`.
+For any other installation name, the resources use Helm’s default name generation and are called after `INSTALL_NAME-grafana-agent`.

 Keep in mind, when using a statefulset, autoscaling with an HPA can lead to up to `maxReplicas` PVCs leaking when the HPA is scaling down.
 If you're on